Code-Institute-Submissions/weightbearer/TESTING.md

    - Click the [Contact](https://kiehozero.github.io/weightbearer/about.html) button on the navigation bar of any page;
    - Scroll down to the 'Want to Stay in Touch?' heading to view links to each of the band's social media pages.

-__8. As a long-time fan, I want to keep in touch with the band by subscribing to their mailing list.__
+_8. As a long-time fan, I want to keep in touch with the band by subscribing to their mailing list._
  - **Option One**
    - Scroll to the bottom-right of any page and enter an e-mail address in the form provided.

  - **Option Two**
    - Click the [Contact](https://kiehozero.github.io/weightbearer/about.html) button on the navigation bar of any page;
-   - Scroll down to the 'Subscribe to our newsletter!' heading and enter an e-mail address in the form provided.
+   - Scroll down to the 'Subscribe to our newsletter!' heading;
+   - Enter an e-mail address in the form provided.

-__9. As a music writer, I want to contact the band regarding interviews.__
+_9. As a music writer, I want to contact the band regarding reviews or interviews._
  - Select the [Contact](https://kiehozero.github.io/weightbearer/contact.html) button on the navigation bar on any page;
  - Scroll to the 'Got a Question for Us?' heading and complete the contact form;
  - Select the 'press' query button and click the 'Submit' button.

-__10. As a label owner, I want to contact the band regarding releasing some of their material.__
+_10. As a label owner, I want to contact the band regarding releasing some of their material._
- -
- -

-__11. As a band, we want a place that acts as our hub online.__
+ - Select the [Contact](https://kiehozero.github.io/weightbearer/contact.html) button on the navigation bar on any page;
+ - Scroll to the 'Got a Question for Us?' heading and complete the contact form;
+ - Select the 'label' query button and click the 'Submit' button.

 # Bug Fixes